-In this part of our blog, lets see how chatbot metrics, which you choose for your chatbot, influence conversational analytics.
-If you are feeling lost about the relevance of metrics and conversational analytics for chatbots, you can find Part 1 of this blog here.
+In this part of our blog, lets see how chatbot metrics, which you choose for your chatbot, influence conversational analytics, and set you up for chatbot success.
+If you are feeling lost about the relevance of metrics and conversational analytics for chatbots, you can find part 1 of this blog here.
 Reading our blog on crafting conversational UI will weed out any other doubts that might have about the relevance of this topic.

-Having discussed how user metrics can inform some of your analytical decisions, let us now discuss the importance and relevance of message and bot metrics.
+Having discussed how user metrics can inform some of your analytical decisions, let us now discuss the importance and relevance of message and other key chatbot metrics.

 While user metrics inform you about the overall trend in your user base, they are not enough to craft individual’s interactions with your chatbot.
-Message metrics will help you gather details that will help you in crafting individual experiences and increase engagement.
+Message metrics will help you gather details that will help you in crafting individual experiences, speed up customer service, and increase engagement.
 Here are the ones we believe are most relevant.

 This metric records the number of incoming messages from users in a conversation.
 This will inform you how engaged your users feel in the conversation, if it’s significantly low, you probably should rethink using a chatbot.
 In such cases you are better off using a social media page or account to reach out to your user base.